 Canyon started volunteering for MMF at the ripe old age of 17.
 He took particular interest in the technical aspects of making live music happen and quickly began learning how to run sound and lighting.
 He is now an intricate part of making any MMF show happen.
 By day you’ll find Canyon printing your band’s merchandise at Seen Merch.

-Scott Easterday is a singer/songwriter, performer, producer, composer, recording artist and promoter.
-Easterday is songwriter and guitarist for Expassionates.
+Scott Easterday is a musician.
+He is vocalist, songwriter and guitarist for Expassionates.
 Easterday has been active in many projects in the Kansas City music and arts community for over two decades.
-He was a producer of the rock stage at the Kansas City Spirit Fest.
-He is the local host for the multi-city showcase The Love Hangover on the day after Valentine’s Day.
-Easterday wrote review articles and produced video interviews for KCMetropolis, Kansas City’s online arts journal.
-He maintains the MMF website and also works as a library professional at the Nelson-Atkins Museum of Art.
+He is the local host for the annual multi-city showcase The Love Hangover.
+Easterday administers the MMF website.

 Chris Meck, Vice President